okaeiz/interactive-grid-highlighting/README.md

-# Grid Component Project
+# Interactive Grid Highlighting Project

 ## Overview

-This project implements a grid-based React component that displays data fetched from a JSON file.
+This project implements a grid-based React component that displays data fetched from a JSON file hosted on [Mocky](https://designer.mocky.io/).
 The grid features interactive row and column headers with highlight functionality.

 ## Features